-Body discrimination is something that a lot of women all around the world face.
+Body shaming is something that a lot of females throughout the world suffer.
 They are shamed for their physical appearance.
-The world decides to be the judge and jury for the determined size, color, shape and beauty standards for the female gender.
+The world decides to be the judge and jury for the determined size, colour, shape and beauty standards for the female gender.

 One such beauty standard that is predominant is the hairless, perfectly smooth skin that all women are mandated to have.
 To maintain these high standards set by the society, women do all that they can to flaunt a perfectly no hair skin.
 Waxing, threading, shaving and what not?
 What we fail to understand is that we are discriminating against women in general.
 Not only that, we are also hurting the women suffering from Hirsutism more and more.

 Now, what is Hirsutism?
 Read more to find out.